 When to Go

 Most go to Yellowstone between June and September.
 This is the best time to fully explore the park.
 However, the winter months bring different activities that are enjoyable for all ages.
-Packed with snow, the roads are taken over by snowcoaches and snowmobiles.
+Packed with snow, snowcoaches and snowmobiles take over for the cars and head into the park on tours.
 These tours are a great way to see Yellowstone without the crowds.

 Scenic Drive in the Lamar Valley

 From the northeast entrance near Gardiner, drive to the Lamar Valley.
 Alongside the road, there are several viewpoints and parking areas.
-This region of the park has an abundance of wildlife, including bison, wolves, fox, bighorn sheep, elk, and the occasional grizzly bear.
+This region of the park has lots of wildlife, including bison, wolves, fox, bighorn sheep, elk, and the occasional grizzly bear.

 Mammoth Hot Springs